md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The next chapter presents the Five-Year Roadmap and outlines a potential implementation pathway for the evolution of BAPIL from a research concept into a mature policy intelligence and innovation framework.

-## Chapter 14: Five-Year Roadmap (2026-2030)
+## Public Sector Innovation: Five-Year Roadmap (2026-2030)

 ### Introduction

 The development of the Bangladesh AI Policy & Innovation Lab (BAPIL) is envisioned as a gradual and research-driven process.
 Rather than attempting large-scale implementation from the outset, BAPIL may evolve through phased development, stakeholder engagement, capacity building, and pilot initiatives.

-This roadmap outlines a conceptual five-year pathway (2026–2030) for the evolution of BAPIL from a research concept into a mature policy intelligence and innovation framework.
+This roadmap outlines a conceptual five-year pathway (2026-2030) for the evolution of BAPIL from a research concept into a mature policy intelligence and innovation framework.

 ### Executive Roadmap Overview (2026-2041)